Topics Map > DOCUMENT TYPE > User Procedure

 Note: When the Encumbrance Override indicator displays a checkmark , any data entered in the UW Custom tab, Encumbrances section is ignored.

-Note: For more information on the encumbrance process, refer to FN - Nightly Encumbrance Process
+Note: For more information on the encumbrance process, refer to Review of the Nightly Encumbrance Process in HRS

 3. In the expanded USA section: